percona/k8sps-docs/docs/connect.md

-# Connect to Percona XtraDB Cluster
+# Connect to Percona Server for MySQL

-In this tutorial, you will connect to the Percona XtraDB Cluster you deployed previously.
+In this tutorial, you will connect to the Percona Server for MySQL you deployed previously.

-To connect to Percona XtraDB Cluster you will need the password for the `root` user.
+To connect to Percona Server for MySQL you will need the password for the `root` user.
 Passwords are stored in the Secrets object.

 Here's how to get it: